 Now, let me show you the DBS available.
 And you can see the first_database is not on the list.

-Delete Database in Workbench
+Delete or Drop the Database in MySQL Workbench

 To delete a database, let me open the Workbench.
 From the below screenshot, you can see the list of the available ones under the Schemas pane.
 Here, there are multiple ways to delete them in a Workbench.
 Either you can write a drop database statement or use the context menu.